-Whether you enjoy central A/C or use one or more window units, a bit of maintenance goes a long way — and can help extend the life of your home cooling system.
+Warm weather is coming, and the last thing you want to discover as you prepare your home for summer is that your cooling system is on the fritz.
+Whether you enjoy central air conditioning (AC) or use one or more window units, a bit of maintenance goes a long way — and can help extend the life of your home cooling system.

 Prepping Your Home Cooling System for Summer

 1. Change Air Filters: Dust and pollen can clog the filter, causing the machine to work inefficiently, blow warm air and raise your electricity bill.
 Clean or change your filters once every three months if you run your AC in your home for summer only or once a month if you run your AC throughout the year.

 2. Clean the AC Condenser Coils: Remove the protective grilles from your condenser to reach the coils.
 A refrigerator coil brush or soft brush on a vacuum will allow you to gently clean the outside coils.
 For stuck-on debris, spray on a coil cleaner, which can be found at stores like Home Depot or Walmart, a local hardware store or online for less than $10.
 Spray the cleaner from the inside, avoiding spraying the fan or electrical components.

 During the off season, you can protect your unit from debris with a condenser cover or tarp, which can be found online or at home improvement stores for $20 to $100.
 Not all homeowners recommend covering the entire unit and instead will cover only the top of the condenser.
 A piece of plywood and a few bricks can hold a cover in place.

 3. Check AC Units for Debris: Remove any leaves or weeds around the base of the condenser.